-Creating email marketing messages that get responses is an incredibly valuable skill for marketers.
-Responses in the hotel email marketing world typically equate to directly attributable revenue - direct bookings, upgrades, amenity purchases, and more.
-They can also drive engagement, develop a rapport with guests who have booked with you in the past, and make them more likely to book again in the future.
-But, what makes an email likely to get a response?
-What's the secret sauce?
+Creating response-worthy email marketing messages is a valuable skill for hotel marketers.
+Responses equate to directly attributable revenue – direct bookings, upgrades, amenity purchases, and more.
+They can also drive engagement, develop rapport with past guests, and make them more likely to book again in the future.

-There's a lot of advice on the web about how to write a good email, from general writing advice to full sets of pre-written email templates.
-But almost none of that advice shows the data behind it.
-Boomerang, a Gmail app that adds scheduled sending and email reminders, did some research to find out what factors really matter when you want users to respond to your emails.
-Please note that not all of the emails involved were marketing emails.
-Some of them were sales emails and internal communications.
-But there are some great takeaways for marketing, too.
+Boomerang, a Gmail app that schedules send and email reminders, conducted research to see which factors result in the most email responses.
+Not all emails involved were marketing emails - some were sales emails and internal communications.
+But there are some great takeaways for email marketing, too.
 Here are the basic points that are relevant to hotel marketers:

 1. Write like a 3rd grader

-The Boomerang study found that emails written at a 3rd-grade reading level were optimal.
-They provided a whopping 36% lift over emails written at a college reading level and a 17% higher response rate than emails written even at a high school reading level.
+The Boomerang study found that emails written at a 3rd-grade reading level performed best.
+This reading level has a 36% and 17% higher response rate over emails written at a college reading level and high school reading level, respectively.

 2. Write with emotion

-Another significant factor in determining response rates is how positive (words like great, wonderful, delighted, pleased) or negative (words like bad, hate, furious, terrible) the words in the message are.
-In Boomerang's findings, emails that were slightly to moderately positive OR slightly to moderately negative elicited 10-15% more responses than emails that were completely neutral.
+Another big factor in response rates is how positive or negative the words in the message are.
+Boomerang found that emails that were slightly to moderately positive or slightly to moderately negative provoked 10-15% more responses than neutral emails.

 Translation?
-When talking to your guests, flattery works, but not excessive flattery.
-Response rates for positive emails with a slightly warm tone peaked about 15% higher than neutral emails.
-After that, response rates declined as the amount of positive language exceeded what would look "normal" in an email.
-(As a side note, for hotels, we don't recommend using negative emails for marketing purposes.
-It might work for some businesses, but in general, hospitality should stick to positive sentiment.)
+When talking to your guests, flattery works but up to a certain point.
+Response rates for positive emails with a slightly warm tone were about 15% higher than neutral emails.
+After that, response rates declined as the amount of positive language exceeded what would look “normal” in an email.

-Boomerang did this with Sentiment Analysis - a similar tool to what Revinate uses in its hotel reputation data analysis.
-Here's how Boomerang's version of the tool works: Sentiment analyzers output a "sentiment score" that ranges from -1 (completely negative) to 1 (enthusiastically positive), with 0 representing a completely neutral email.
-To give you some context, here's what some positive emails look like:
+Boomerang found this with Sentiment Analysis – a tool similar to what Revinate uses in its hotel reputation data analysis.
+Here's how it works: Sentiment analyzers assign a “sentiment score” that ranges from -1 (completely negative) to 1 (enthusiastically positive), with 0 representing a completely neutral email.
+To give you context, here’s what some positive emails look like:

 - Hey, I’d definitely like to get together next week.
 Do you want to get pizza?

-Testing the sentiment of your hotel's emails takes more work than calculating the reading grade level.
-While we trust the outputs for sentiment analysis on aggregate data with a large sample size like online reviews, your best bet for evaluating the sentiment of your hotel's individual email campaigns is up to your own judgment.
+Testing the sentiment of your hotel’s emails takes more work than calculating the reading grade level.
+Your best bet for evaluating the sentiment of your hotel’s email campaigns is up to your own judgment.

 3. Keep it short (but not too short!)

-According to the Boomerang study, the sweet spot for email length is between 50-125 words, all of which yielded response rates above 50%.
-Again, please note that these are not necessarily marketing-specific emails, but the takeaway is the same - be brief and on-point.
+According to the Boomerang study, the optimal email length is between 50-125 words, which yields response rates above 50%.
+Again, note that these are not marketing-specific emails, but the takeaway is the same – be brief and on-point.
 Less text in your email body means people will be more likely to click through.

 4. Use short (very short) subject lines

-Email marketing veterans know that testing subject lines is a critical step in designing an email campaign that will have a high open rate.
+Testing subject lines is a critical step in designing an email marketing campaign that will have a high open rate.
 Likewise, the length of your subject line impacts response rates, and the optimal length is shorter than the researchers at Boomerang expected.
 Subject lines with only 3-4 words received the most responses.
-It's also important to note that including some sort of subject line is critical: only 14% of messages without any subject line at all received a response!
+It’s also important to note that including some sort of subject line is critical.
+Only 14% of messages without any subject line at all received a response!

 5. Try using questions

-Here's how something like this might work for hotels: Say an imaginary hotel in Colorado is sending an email to guests who last stayed with the hotel 6 months prior, in the winter, which is peak ski season.
-It's now summer, and the hotel has a totally different offering with golf, mountain biking, whitewater rafting, horseback riding, and more.
+How might this work for hotels?
+Say a hotel in Colorado wants to send an email to guests who stayed at the hotel in the past winter during peak ski season.
+It’s now summer, and they offer golf, whitewater rafting, horseback riding, and more.
 An email to guests who stayed in the winter for a ski trip could look something like this:

 Hi [Guest Name],